junkdog/artemis-odb/README.md

 # Agrotera: Anti-boilerplate lib for Artemis
 [Agrotera](http://github.com/junkdog/agrotera) uses annotations to configure EntitySystems, removing the need for defining Aspects inside constructors and takes care of injecting ComponentMappers, Managers and EntitySystems.
-Can also inject profiling calls.
+Can also simulate aspects for Managers and inject profiling calls.